-21. The Standard Information and Consultation Provisions do not resemble the traditional types of collective agreements between employers and trade unions or typical agreements between an employer and its employees.
+21. The Standard Information and Consultation Provisions are not a formal procedure of the type that may be agreed between an employer and its employees or traditionally, the sort of collective agreements that is agreed between an employer and a trade union.
 They are a series of obligations on the employer to inform the employees' representatives on a range of issues affecting the undertaking's activities.
 The employer is under an additional duty to consult employees' representatives on some of those issues.
 Under the Standard Provisions, the employer also has to arrange a ballot to elect Information and Consultation Representatives and a complaint can be made to the Industrial Court if that obligation is not met.
 The Regulations relating to the Standard Information and Consultation Provisions have been reproduced at Annex 2.